-Made with only 5 ingredients, this Frozen Margarita recipe is cold, slushy, frosty and delicious!
-Perfect for cooling down and relaxing on those hot, sunny days.
+Made with only 5 ingredients, this Frozen Margarita recipe is cold, slushy, and delicious!
+It’s perfect for cooling down and relaxing on hot, sunny days.

-It’s cold, it’s slushy, it’s refreshing and boozy – it’s my favorite frozen margarita recipe!
+It’s cold, it’s slushy, it’s refreshing – it’s my favorite frozen margarita recipe!

-Simply imagining myself relaxing in the shade with frozen margarita in one hand and a good book in the other instantly lifts my mood!
-That’s how good they are. 🙂
+Simply imagining myself relaxing in the shade with a frozen margarita in one hand and a good book in the other instantly lifts my mood!
+That’s how good they are.

 - Blend until slushy and pour into 4 glasses.